 While retirement plans may not be hitting the company’s bottom line hard, employees keep close track of their retirement balance and will expect employers to offer a healthy plan.

-Sean McGarry, Vice President of Retirement Plan Services at Rockland Trust, recommends that companies look at their retirement plans every three to five years to be sure that the plan is still the right fit.
+Sean McGarry, AIF® Vice President and Retirement Plan Services Manager at Rockland Trust, recommends that companies look at their retirement plans every three to five years to be sure that the plan is still the right fit.
 “You need to benchmark and keep track of your plan so you can see the signs that something needs to be adjusted.
 From participation levels to income replacement rates, these metrics can help guide your strategy if you pay attention to them,” he said.

 Retirement savings options that may work for your employees